 Recovering From Years of Data Breaches

-Privacy Rights Clearinghouse Director of Policy Paul Stephens says the effects of the Equifax data breach will be felt for “essentially a hundred years, until everybody is dead that was exposed by this breach.”
+Privacy Rights Clearinghouse Director of Policy Paul Stephens says that the effects of the 2017 Equifax data breach will be felt for “essentially a hundred years, until everybody is dead that was exposed by this breach.”

 The lasting impact on customers is setting the tone for the way businesses collect customer data all over the world.